chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-10-gsp342-ensure-access-and-identity-in-google-cloud-challenge-lab.md

    SUBNET_IP_RANGE="10.142.0.0/28"
    ```

-3. Run the following `gcloud` command to create the cluster with the required configrations:
+3. Run the following `gcloud` command to create the cluster with the required configurations:

    ```bash
    gcloud beta container clusters create orca-test-cluster \